junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Placed on the House Calendar, Calendar No. 53.
 - 2007-05-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-132.
 - 2007-05-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-132.
+- 2007-05-15 — Considered under suspension of the rules. (consideration: CR H5001-5003)
+- 2007-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1505.
+- 2007-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-15 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5001)
+- 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5001)
+- 2007-05-15 — The title of the measure was amended.
+Agreed to without objection.